-Muskcogee, a Japanese hybrid, is one of the largest growing of the crape myrtles, up to 35 feet tall, plus it offers a lovely light-lavender bloom and soft-colored, light gray-brown bark.
+Muskcogee, a Japanese hybrid, is one of the largest growing of the crape myrtles.
+It offers a lovely light-lavender bloom and soft-colored, light gray-brown bark.
 Extremely resistant to powdery mildew.

 Note: Regardless of hardiness zone, all crape myrtles are subject to die-back at temps below 15 degrees.
 Probability of this happening is increased by pruning in fall or winter.
 Prune only in earliest spring.
 Bloom will be on new wood.

 *Seldom Damaged by Deer*

 Attracts: Butterflies, Hummingbirds & Birds

 Photo courtesy of Our Growing Friends at Casey Nursery in Goldsboro, NC and Toms Creek Nursery in Denton, NC 336-857-2131